ryanjeffares/poise/README.md

     * So maybe the current system is ok?
 A `PoiseFunction` instance in a `Value` is basically a shared pointer, so it's not too crazy
 * Simplify data structures in `NamespaceManager`
     * Reuse the string/ID map from the string interning, have a single data structure with all the info
+* Namespace qualified calls are a little messy

 ## Feature Roadmap
 * ~~Pop unused expression/return results~~